nahakiole/linxs/README.md

 make build
 ```

-4. To install the project, drag the .zip file into the  [extensions view in Google Chrome](chrome://extensions/)
+4. To install the project, drag the .zip file into the  extensions view in Google Chrome (chrome://extensions/)

 5. Open Twitter in Google Chrome.
 You should see the custom CSS applied.